imrafaelmerino/java-fun/docs/README.md

 ## <a name="notwhatfor"><a/> When not to use it

-json-values fits well in _pure_ OOP and incredibly well in FP, but NOT in _EOOP_, which stands for Enterprise Object-Oriented Programming.
-Don't create yet another fancy abstraction with getters and setters or a complex DSL over json-values.
-[Narcissistic Design](https://www.youtube.com/watch?v=LEZv-kQUSi4) from **Stuart Halloway** is a great talk that elaborates ironically on this point.
+json-values is a well-suited library for use in pure Object-Oriented Programming (OOP) and particularly shines in the Functional Programming (FP) paradigm.
+However, there are scenarios where it may not be the best choice, particularly in the context of Enterprise Object-Oriented Programming (EOOP).

+**Avoid Overengineering**

+json-values is a powerful tool for working with JSON data in a straightforward and expressive manner.
+However, it's essential to exercise restraint and avoid creating overly complex abstractions, especially if they involve excessive use of getters and setters or intricate DSLs built on top of json-values.

+**Consider Your Design Choices**

+In the realm of EOOP, it's crucial to strike a balance between leveraging the capabilities of json-values and adhering to the principles of good software design.
+Creating abstractions that are more about showcasing technical prowess than addressing practical problems can lead to what's humorously referred to as "Narcissistic Design."

+**Watch "Narcissistic Design"**

+If you're interested in exploring this concept further, you can watch the thought-provoking talk titled "Narcissistic Design" by Stuart Halloway.
+This presentation offers an ironic take on the pitfalls of overengineering and the importance of keeping design decisions pragmatic and focused on solving real-world challenges.

+In summary, while json-values is a valuable tool, it's essential to use it judiciously and avoid creating overly complex abstractions that may not align with the practical needs of your project, especially in the context of EOOP.

 ## <a name="requirements"><a/> Requirements

-Java 8 or greater for versions lower than 11.9.0 (only fixes are accepted)

-Java 17 or greater for versions greater than 12.0.0.
+Certainly, here's a rephrased version:

+- For versions prior to 11.9.0, json-values requires Java 8 or later.
+Please note that only fixes are accepted for these versions.
+- For versions starting from 12.0.0 and beyond, json-values mandates Java 17 or later.

 ## <a name="installation"><a/> Installation

-Add the following dependency to your building tool.
+Here's a rephrased version:

+To include json-values in your project, add the corresponding dependency to your build tool based on your Java version:

-Java >= 8
+For Java 8 or higher:

 ```xml
 <dependency>
     <groupId>com.github.imrafaelmerino</groupId>
     <artifactId>json-values</artifactId>